vifon/luksury/README.md

     export LVM_VG=[vg name]
     export LVM_MOUNTS=[space-separated arguments for mount]

+    export LOCKFILE=[path to a temporary file]

 The devices and/or mountpoints specified in `LVM_MOUNTS` should be configured in your `/etc/fstab` so that `mount(1)` will know what to do exactly.

+`LOCKFILE` is a file that will be created after a successful mount and removed after a successful unmount.

 OPTIONS
 -------